 ||Bankruptcy attorneys; lead generation business; unauthorised multi-level/pyramid and affiliate network marketing where 1) supplies are sold for the purpose of resale, 2) rewards/commissions are paid through Square; deceptive marketing in any form; unsolicited marketing services; telemarketing businesses; unsolicited door to door sales that require immediate payment for the future provision of products or services; timeshare payments and maintenance; fulfillment houses that fulfill client orders on other businesses behalf

 Products or services otherwise prohibited by Square’s financial partners

 ||Any businesses that we believe poses elevated financial risk, legal liability, or violates card network or bank policies;

 |Use of Square in a manner inconsistent with its intended use or as expressly prohibited in the Seller Agreement

 ||Processing where there is no bona fide good or service sold; card testing; evasion of card network chargeback monitoring programs; sharing cardholder information with another merchant for payment cross-sell product or service

 What it means when we request more information

 We regularly monitor your transactions and account activities to keep your account safe and your records up to date.
-When we notice something that appears to be out of the ordinary, or when additional information is required, we may suspend deposits to your bank account until we can make sure everything is as it should be.
-We’ll get in touch within one business day of suspending your deposits to let you know what information we need to get your deposits moving again.
+When we notice something that appears to be out of the ordinary, or when additional information is required, we may suspend transfers to your bank account until we can make sure everything is as it should be.
+We’ll get in touch within one business day of suspending your transfers to let you know what information we need to get your transfers moving again.